CHARD: Clinical Health-Aware Reasoning Across Dimensions for Text Generation Models

 Human evaluation was done via paid crowdworkers on AMT, who were from Anglophone countries.
 They were selected through qualification tests and have a history of high approval rates ($>95$\%) and good performance on related tasks.
 Each example was evaluated by 2 annotators.
 The time given for each AMT task instance or HIT was 1 hour maximum for an approximately 1-minute task.
 Sufficient time to read instructions, as calibrated by authors, was also considered.
 Annotators were paid 20 cents per HIT.
 This rate (\$12/hr) exceeds the minimum wage for the USA (\$7.25/hr) and constitutes fair pay.
 Workers who performed well were also paid periodic bonuses based on the timeliness and quality of their annotations.

 The human evaluation was split into 9 studies: 3 pairwise method comparisons ({\retr} vs. T5-large, {\retr} vs. human, and human vs. T5-large) by 3 dimensions (risk factors, treatment, and prevention).
 Each HIT or task page presented a given condition, the associated dimension attribute, and two explanations (from the two methods of the study) in a random order.
 They are asked to select among the three choices (first explanation is better, second explanation is better, \textit{hard to prefer one over the other}) for the three evaluation aspects of medical accuracy, informativeness, and readability.
 In the instructions, we describe the clinical dimension and each evaluation aspect in detail with positive and negative examples of each, and encouraged them to consult useful and trusted clinical resources such as MayoClinic, CDC, WebMD, and Healthline, if necessary, while evaluating the explanations.
-HTML templates which include instructions can be found in the submitted supplementary .zip files.